cclearpartners/myi-docs/src/guides/deployment.md

 - Lookup to Insights+ Reporting Block Layout
 - Lookup to Insights+ Parameter (via External Identifier)

+#### Insights+ Log
+- Used to log errors, issues or events.
+This object can be queried by an Administrator or a report can be created to have an overview.

 ### Tabs

 Only visible to users with the Insights+ Administrator permission set assigned.